SciNim/nimjl/readme.md

 # Nim-Julia bridge

-This is repo is a WIP.

-You may need to update your Julia installation location in the Makefile.
-This is a WIP so far only the makefile and embedding.nim are relevant.
+This is repo is a WIP to be able to call Julia function from Nim using the C-API of Julia.

 # Prerequisite